nathankwok/metamcp/deploy/DEPLOYMENT.md

 ```

 ### Using Gemini CLI
-The Gemini CLI is installed globally with proper PATH configuration:
+The Gemini CLI is installed globally with proper PATH configuration and automatic API key setup:

 ```bash
 # SSH into the VM